-Addressing those related concepts and aspects might make it more likely that your page will be seen as one that should be associated for a particular entity or query.
+Addressing those related concepts and aspects, in doing concept research might make it more likely that your page will be seen as one that should be associated with a particular entity or query.

 Added June 1, 2012 – The Bing Community Blog announced some new features today, including a central column they are calling a “snapshot,” which includes entity and knowledge base type information, in the post: Social Meets Search with the Latest Version of Bing, Available to Everyone in US Today.
 The snapshot results sound very much like the things described in the Microsoft pending patent I wrote about above, Presenting Actions and Providers Associated with Entities, which may be more transactional in many ways than Google’s knowledge base results.
 From the Bing post: